Statistical Inference for Maximin Effects: Identifying Stable Associations across Multiple Studies: Real Data Applications

 \section{Real Data Applications}

-We apply the DenseNet sampling method to a genome-wide association study \citep{bloom2013finding} on the yeast colony growth under 46 different media.
-The study is based on $n=1008$ Saccharomyces cerevisiae segregants crossbred from a laboratory and a wine strain.
-A set of $p=4410$ Single Nucleotide Polymorphisms (SNPs) have been selected out of the total 11623 SNPs \citep{bloom2013finding}.
-The outcome variables of interest are the end-point colony sizes under different growth media.
-To demonstrate our method, we consider the colony sizes under five growth media: ``Ethanol", ``Lactate", ``Lactose", ``Sorbitol" and ``Trehalose".
-Our model \eqref{eq: multi-group model} can be applied here with $L=5$ and each $1\leq l\leq 5$ corresponds to one growth medium (environment).
-These outcome variables are normalized to have variance $1$, with the corresponding variance explained by the genetic markers $0.60, 0.69, 0.68, 0.51$, and $0.66.$ We focus on an index set $\mathcal{S}\subset[p]$ consisting of 10 pre-selected SNPs, which are relabeled with the indexes $\{1,2,\cdots, 10\}.$ In Table \ref{tab: location}, we report the genes where these SNPs occur.
-For example, the SNP with index 1 occurs in the KRE33 gene.
+We analyze a genome-wide association study \citep{bloom2013finding} on yeast colony growth based on $n=1008$ saccharomyces cerevisiae segregants crossbred from a laboratory and a wine strain. \citet{bloom2013finding} selected $4410$ Single Nucleotide Polymorphisms (SNPs) for the data analysis.
+We further apply LD screening \citep{calus2018snprune} to remove SNPs with absolute correlation above $0.85$ and end up with $p=513$ SNPs for the regression analysis.
+The outcome variables are the end-point colony sizes under different growth media.
+These outcome variables are normalized to have a variance of $1$.
+We consider four source growth media: ``Ethanol", ``Lactose", ``5-Fluorouracil", and ``Xylose".
+The model \eqref{eq: multi-group model} is applied here with $L=4$, and each $1\leq l\leq 4$ corresponds to the data for one growth medium.

-On the top panel of Figure \ref{fig: real-data}, we report the CIs for the regression coefficients $\{b^{(l)}_j\}_{1\leq l\leq 5, j\in \mathcal{S}}$.
-On the middle and bottom panels of Figure \ref{fig: real-data}, we plot our proposed CIs for the maximin effect $[\bp_{\delta}(\T)]_{j}$ for $j\in \mathcal{S}$ and $\delta\in \{0,0.1,0.5,1\}$.
-The middle panel corresponds to the no covariate shift setting and the bottom panel to the covariate shift setting with $\Sigma^{\T}={\rm I}.$ In Figure \ref{fig: real-data}, we observe the three patterns, which are summarized in the following.